P. Shiv Shankar

 Punjala Shiv Shankar (10 August 1929 – 27 February 2017) was an Indian politician.
 He served as the Minister of External Affairs, Law, and Petroleum.
 He was a very influential minister in Indira Gandhi's and Rajiv Gandhi's cabinets and was one of the most senior politicians in India.
 He also served as Governor of Sikkim from 1994 to 1995 and Governor of Kerala from 1995 to 1996.

 Personal life

-P. Shiv Shankar was born on 10 August 1929 in Mamidipalli, District of Hyderabad, British India (Now in Telangana, India) to the Late Shri P. Bashiah.
+P. Shiv Shankar was born during the British Raj on 10 August 1929 in a Munnuru Kapu family in Mamidipalli, District of Hyderabad (Now in Telangana, India) to the Late Shri P. Bashiah.
 He studied B.A. at Hindu College, Amritsar and LL.B. at Law College, Osmania University, Hyderabad.
 He was married to Dr. (Smt.)
 P. Lakshmibai on 2 June 1955.
 He has two sons and one daughter.